PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/instance_segmentation_en.md

 ```bash
 paddlex --pipeline instance_segmentation --input general_instance_segmentation_004.png --device gpu:0
 ``````
-At this point, if you wish to switch the hardware to Ascend NPU, simply modify the `--device` in the Python command to `npu`:
+At this point, if you wish to switch the hardware to Ascend NPU, simply modify the `--device` in the Python command to `npu:0`:

 ```bash
 paddlex --pipeline instance_segmentation --input general_instance_segmentation_004.png --device npu:0
 ```

-If you want to use the General Instance Segmentation Pipeline on more types of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/installation_other_devices_en.md).
+If you want to use the General Instance Segmentation Pipeline on more types of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/multi_devices_use_guide_en.md).